Animal treatment in rodeo

 The welfare of animals in rodeo has been a topic of discussion for the industry, the public, and the law for decades.

-Context

 Laws

 In response to animal welfare and animal cruelty concerns, a number of laws have passed regulating rodeo.
 In the United Kingdom the Protection of Animals Act 1934 effectively made rodeo, as it was then practiced, illegal in England, Scotland and Wales.
 In September 2000, California became the first American state to prohibit the use of prods on any animal in a chute.

 Independent assessments

 Modern rodeos in the United States are closely regulated and have responded to accusations of animal cruelty by instituting a number of rules to guide how rodeo animals are to be managed.